 The team found no significant difference in the average number of assessments completed by the control vs. test group users after viewing the experimental notification.
 However, we found a significant difference in the percent of control vs. treatment users who took an assessment after seeing the experimental notification.

-Learners were more likely to take an assessment after viewing a notification containing a predicted Skill IQ than seeing a traditional role engagement notification.
+Learners were more likely to take an assessment after viewing a notification containing a predicted Skill IQ then seeing a traditional role engagement notification.

 The findings from this study were used to get buy-in for resources to build the skill inference machine learning model in the Pluralsight platform.
 As of June 2019, the model is in production and being used to power several experiences in the platform.